 According to Live Science at http://www.livescience.com/3211-14-percent-adults-read.html, 14 percent of US adults can’t read at all.

-Abraham Lincoln became president of the US with less than three years of school, as we know it.
+Abraham Lincoln became president of the US with less than three years of school.
 In some ways he was a lazy son.
-Although he chopped down trees and split them into rails with an axe to make fences to corral cows slaving on his father’s farm in the wilderness of Kentucky, he would sometimes take off work in broad daylight and sneak back to their log cabin to read.
+Although he chopped down trees and split them into rails with an axe to make fences to corral cows obeying the law he worked as a slave on his father’s farm in the wilderness of Kentucky until he reached the legal age, he would sometimes in broad daylight sneak back to their log cabin to read.
 Frederick Douglas, born a real slave in the South, became a US senator and author with almost no schooling, after having taught himself to read.
 Thomas Edison invented the light bulb with about six years of schooling.
 Back in Abraham Lincoln's time children were considered the property of their parents until they turned eighteen, at which time Honest Abe promptly left home, so he would have more time to read law books and other reading material, rather than spend most of his time felling trees and splitting them into rails, and laboring at other farm tasks, on his father's farm.

 Therefore it seems one’s reading is, among other things, a function of genetic predispositions and early influences that cause one to want to read.